3liz/lizmap-documentation/en/source/publisher_guide/lizmap_configuration.rst

 * *Title*: It will be used in the Web layers tree instead of the name.
 For layers, the *Title* Field is linked to that of the *Metadata* tab in the layer properties window.
 * *Abstract*: It allows to describe the layer or group.
 It is displayed in the mouseover.
 For layers, the *Abstract* Field is linked to that of the *Metadata* tab in the layer properties window.
 * *Link*: The web address of a document or a Web page describing the layer or group.
 An icon (i) appears in the legend if the link has been submitted.
-You can use the *media* folder, see :ref:`media_in_lizmap`
+You can use the *media* folder, see :ref:`media-in-lizmap`

 Layers options:

 * *Toggled*: allows you to specify whether a layer is displayed by default.
 * *Activate popup*: enables information popups on map's interrogation by clicking.
-See :ref:`popups_in_lizmap`
+See :ref:`popups-in-lizmap`
 * *Hide legend image*: lets not display the legend of the layer in the web interface.
 * *Display in legend tree*: lets not display the layer in the layers tree and thus does not allow the user to manage the display of it.
 * *Base layer*: Sets the layer as a base map.
 This will be accessible via the list of basemap.